-Coral cover for the Outer Harbour declined slightly at both reefs, although these results remain well within the bounds of likely sampling error (Figure 5c).
-The slight decline in coral cover estimates in the coincide with notable increase in Macroalgae cover (Figure 6), the over topping of corals by these large erect algae may partly explain the lower estimates of coral cover.
-Coral cover at Seal Rocks North remains extremely low amongst very high cover of macroalgae.
-At Seal Rocks South coral cover had steadily increased between 2018 and 2022.
-The recent appearance of the genus Acropora within the coral community at Seal Rocks (Figure 6) is an important step in the recovery of these communities as these corals have the potential to grow rapidly.
+In the Outer Harbour, coral cover at Seal Rocks North remains extremely low amongst very high cover of macroalgae (Figure 6).
+At Seal Rocks South coral cover had steadily increased between 2018 and 2022, a slight decline has been evident since.
+The recent appearance of the genus Acropora within the coral community at Seal Rocks (Figure 6) is an important step in the recovery of these communities as they have the potential to grow rapidly, and prior to floods in 2013 Acropora were a key component of the coral community (BMT WBM 2013).
+However, that this has not occurred in recent years with cover of Acropora remaining stable at low levels demonstrates the ongoing environmental stress being imposed on these corals.

 Scuba search data indicates that the bio-eroding sponge Cliona orientalis continues to impact the coral community across the Harbour and in particular colonies of Turbinaria at Seal Rocks South, along with Porites and Cyphastrea on Mid Harbour reefs (Table A 11).
 This sponge is almost certainly contributing to a lack of coral cover recovery across the Harbour.
+In 2024 the presence of this sponge was also recorded at Manning reef (Table A 11).